-Ref & Type Risk Description (Including cause, threat and impact upon outcomes) Risk Owner Cabinet Lead Rating & Direction Comments CR9 Threat Increased Major Incidents (Cause) Risk that there is a lack of capacity, planned reserves and resources to deal with an increased frequency and severity of major environmental incidents which affect Cheshire East (e.g. extreme weather events, flooding, sinkholes, fire incidents, chemical incidents, dangerous structures, pandemic, or deliberate incidents such as terrorist acts) such that (threat) the Council needs to shift capacity and resources away from day to day operational activity and may be unable to sustain an effective response or to act in a timely manner alongside emergency partners, (impact) resulting in potential public safety issues and a reduced level of achievement across all of its intended outcomes.
-Executive Director of Place Portfolio Holder, Highways and Infrastructure 6 Medium ↔ The net risk rating for this risk is 6 medium.
-Whilst it is unlikely that there will be a significant increase in the number of severe incidents this is outside of our control and if this was to materialise the impact on the Council's objectives would be major.
-There have been a number of major incidents recently that the Council has responded well to (e.g. Bosley incident, Poynton flooding, and Big Mill Congleton) which highlight this risk for inclusion on the 'watch' list and the risk score will be reviewed if and when any further incidents occur.
-CR10 Business Continuity Chief Portfolio Holder, 6 Medium The net risk rating is 6 medium.
-Threat (Cause) Risk that an internal or external incident occurs which renders the Council unable to utilise part or all of its infrastructure (such as buildings, IT systems etc) such that (threat) the Council is unable to deliver Operating Officer Policy and Legal Services \leftrightarrow Whilst the majority of incidents are outside of the Council's control this risk remains unlikely but could have a major impact if it materialised. some, or in extreme cases all of its services and (impact) putting residents at risk for a period of time and resulting in a reduced achievement of Corporate Plan outcomes over the longer period.
+Ref & Type Risk Description (Including cause, threat and impact upon outcomes) Risk Owner Cabinet Lead Rating & Direction Comments CR9 Increased Major Incidents (Cause) Risk that there is a lack of capacity, planned reserves and resources to deal with an increased frequency and severity of major incidents which affect Cheshire East (e.g. extreme weather events, flooding, sinkholes, fire incidents, chemical incidents, dangerous structures, pandemic, or deliberate incidents such as terrorist acts) such that (threat) the Council needs to shift capacity and resources away from day to day operational activity and may be unable to sustain an effective response or to act in a timely manner alongside emergency responder partners, (impact) resulting in potential public safety issues and a reduced level of achievement across all of its intended outcomes.
+Executive Director of Place Portfolio Holder, Democratic and Public Engagement, Assurance and ICT 6 Medium ↔ The net risk rating for this risk is 6 medium.
+Whilst it is unlikely that there will be a significant increase in the number of major incidents, this is outside of our control, and if this was to materialise the impact on the Council's objectives would be major.
+There have been a number of major incidents that the Council has responded well to and the risk score will be reviewed if and when any further incidents occur.
+CR10 Business Continuity (Cause) Risk that an internal or external incident occurs which renders the Council unable to utilise part or all of its infrastructure (such as buildings, IT systems etc) such that (threat) the Council is unable to deliver some, or in extreme cases all of its services and (impact) putting residents at risk for a period of time and resulting in a reduced achievement of Corporate Plan outcomes over the longer period Chief Operating Officer Portfolio Holder, Democratic and Public Engagement, Assurance and ICT 6 Medium ↔ The net risk rating is 6 medium.
+Whilst the majority of incidents are outside of the Council's control this risk remains unlikely but could have a major impact if it materialised.
 Contingency planning to reduce the impact requires improvement and so this risk is on the 'watch' list.